-ACAS has introduced a Code of Practice ("the Code") for disciplinary and grievance procedures which came into effect on 6 April 2009.
+The ACAS Code of Practice for disciplinary and grievance procedures came into effect on 6 April 2009.

 Employers and employees alike are expected to follow the procedures.